Annual member notices

 At Capital Blue Cross, we are committed to providing you with the highest quality healthcare products and services.
 An important part of this commitment is our pledge to do everything we can to protect your nonpublic, personal financial information.

-Capital Blue Cross does not sell customer information.
+Capital Blue Cross does not sell member information.
 We do not disclose your nonpublic, personal financial information, except as permitted by law.
 We do not disclose this information, even when our member relationships end, except as permitted by law.

 We collect nonpublic, personal financial information about you from the following sources: